 Drug or alcohol use does not diminish the responding party’s responsibility.
 However, it may be considered in determining whether the reporting party was able to give consent.

 Contact a confidential resource on campus such as a counselor in the Denison Wellness Center, Denison medical staff, or clergy.
-You may also report to the Title IX Coordinator who can walk you through next steps.
+You may also report to the Title IX Director who can walk you through next steps.